tomkerkhove/toc/proposals/keda.md

 We do not have infrastructure requests as we've got everything already setup:

 - GitHub Actions for CI/CD
-- Docker images are stored on Azure Container Registry (sponsored by Microsoft)
+- Docker images are stored on Docker Hub
 - Helm charts are hosted on GitHub Pages

 **Communication Channels:**